The Allure of Matter: Material Art from China

 Artists continue to explore and develop this creative mode, with some devoting decades of their practice to experiments with a single material.
 For the first time, The Allure of Matter brings together works from the past four decades in which conscious material choice has become a symbol of the artists’ expression, representing this unique trend throughout recent history.

-The exhibition features approximately 40 monumental works that are complementary in form, material, and visual effect.
+The exhibition features 45 monumental works that are complementary in form, material, and visual effect.

 Ai Weiwei, Cai Guo-Qiang, Chen Zhen, Gu Dexin, gu wenda, He Xiangyu, Hu Xiaoyuan, Huang Yong Ping, Jin Shan, Liang Shaoji, Lin Tianmiao, Liu Jianhua, Liu Wei, Ma Qiusha, Shi Hui, Song Dong, Sui Jianguo, Sun Yuan and Peng Yu, Wang Jin, Xu Bing, Yin Xiuzhen, Zhan Wang, Zhang Huan, Zhang Yu, and Zhu Jinshi.